 D2.
 Using the format prescribed by the Council on Postsecondary Education, describe provisions for transfer students (into or out of the program) at other Rhode Island public institutions of higher education.
 Describe any transfer agreements with independent institutions.
-The institution must also submit either a Joint Admissions Agreement transition plan or the reason(s) the new program is not transferable (see Procedure for Strengthening the Articulation/Transfer Component of the Review Process for New Programs).
+The institution must also submit either a Joint Admissions Agreement transition plan or the reason(s) the new program is not transferable (see Programs).